polarbirke/svala/README.md

 # Svala

-Svala is a tool to quickly generate CSS utility classes and design tokens.
+Svala is a tool to quickly generate CSS utility classes.

 - **No JavaScript**.
-Svala is written in Sass (specifically, SCSS), not JavaScript.
-While you still need a pipeline to compile Sass to CSS, configuration and usage are done entirely in Sass.
+Svala is written in Sass (SCSS), not JavaScript.
+While you need a pipeline to compile Sass to CSS, configuration is done in Sass.
 - **Highly customisable**.
 Svala is designed to adapt to your way of working, not the other way around.
-You can generate verbose classes like `.margin-left` or use shorthand like `.ml`, define prefixes (or "namespaces") like `.yolo-flex` or use hierarchical scales to get output like `.u-grey-100, .u-grey-200, .u-grey-300, …`.
+You can generate verbose classes like `.margin-left` or use shorthand like `.ml`, define prefixes (or "namespaces") like `.yolo-flex` and `.u-hidden` or use hierarchical scales to get output like `.grey-100, .grey-200, .grey-300, …`.
 - **Responsive**.
-It should go without saying, but yes: Svala handles your breakpoints and generates classes for responsive use, e.g. `.hidden@desktop` or `.lg:hidden` – it's up to you how you configure it.
+Svala can take your breakpoints and generate classes for responsive use.
+You can pick your breakpoint names, choose if you want them in a trailing (e.g. `.hidden@desktop`) or leading position (e.g. `.lg:hidden`) and pick their separator (e.g. `@` or `:`).
 - **Small footprint**.
-There is no default output – Svala only generates what you configure.
+There is no default output – Svala generates what you configure.
 Grow your utility classes with the requirements of your project and keep your CSS lean and clean.

-If you have not heard of utility classes or design tokens before, there are plenty of fantastic articles about them online – use your search engine of choice!
-You can also watch ["In Defense of Utility-First CSS"](https://www.youtube.com/watch?v=R50q4NES6Iw), an excellent talk by Sarah Dayan at dotCSS 2019, or read ["CSS and Scalability"](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam Morse, the creator of [Tachyons](https://tachyons.io/) (this is the article that literally rewired our brain when it was published).
+If you have not heard of utility classes before, there are plenty of fantastic articles about them online – use your search engine of choice!

+Here are two recommendations:
+- watch ["In Defense of Utility-First CSS"](https://www.youtube.com/watch?v=R50q4NES6Iw), an excellent talk by Sarah Dayan at dotCSS 2019
+- read ["CSS and Scalability"](http://mrmrs.io/writing/2016/03/24/scalable-css/) by Adam Morse, the creator of [Tachyons](https://tachyons.io/) (this is the article that rewired our brain when it was published)

 ## Installation